Rodri1791/Regions_Argentina/README.md

 # Regions of Argentina (GeoJson File) <img src="https://www.comprarbanderas.es/images/banderas/400/14-reino-unido_400px.jpg" style="width: 5%; height: auto;" />

 I had problems in a project with GeoJson files created by the Argentine government, so I decided to create my own GeoJson file.
-I started using a GeoJson file of the provinces and I joined them with cascaded_union.
+I started using a GeoJson file of the provinces and I joined them with unary_union.
 Then I created a GeoDataFrame with all the regions.

 <img src="https://github.com/Rodri1791/Regions_Argentina/blob/main/Regiones_ArgentinasGJSON/ayd.png" alt="regiones" style="width: 60%; height: auto;" />